Accounting · Reconciliation services

 Bank accounts

 Every checking and savings account reconciled to bank statements monthly.
-Every transaction, every deposit in transit, every outstanding check accounted for.
+Every transaction, every deposit in transit, every outstanding check accounted for — and the reconciliation-discrepancy account cleared to zero, not left as a plug.
 The single most-skipped step in DIY bookkeeping.

 Credit cards

 Every credit card account reconciled to monthly statements.
-Charges, payments, refunds, and statement credits all confirmed against source — not just imported and assumed.
+Charges, payments, refunds, and statement credits all confirmed against source — not just imported from the feed and assumed correct.

 Loans & lines of credit

 Loan balances reconciled to lender statements and amortization schedules, with principal, interest, and escrow split correctly.
-The reason most P&Ls overstate expense and balance sheets get loan balances wrong.
+The reason most P&Ls overstate expense and most balance sheets carry the wrong loan balance.

 Payroll liabilities